 Romona Keveza has become an icon in the bridal fashion industry.
 Not only because her gowns are gorgeous, but also because they stand the test of time.
 We sat down with the designer during New York Fashion Week to talk shop and find out how she does it.

-“Fabrics are not common, they are becoming more and more rare.
+“Fabrics are not common, they are becoming rarer and rarer.
 The Romona Keveza Collection is really the best of the best, silk crepes, one woman starts and finishes the dress, it’s not an assembly line, this is atelier processing.”
 Romona opened her show with an introduction that really expressed what makes her gowns the fine garments that they are.
 Take a look….

 “I’ve seen a lot of changes in my 19 plus years in the business, it’ll be 20 years next year in 2020.”
 Romona might have seen changes, but has resisted it all along when it comes to how a garment is made.
 Passionate about “using the best techniques and having them made in North America” she cares about the quality of the fabrics, and the conditions of the workers.
 She also broke down her other lines for us with clear descriptions of who that particular bride is.